 If you’ve been a parent for any length of time, you’ve probably realized that you just can’t have all the answers.
 Nobody can!

 That said, it is critical that we don’t stop asking questions.
-Questions make you think.
-They make you face your doubts and fears.
-They help you figure out what you want.
+Questions that make you think.
+Questions that force you to face your doubts and fears.
+Questions that help you figure out what you want.

 So, for today, I’ve put together a list of 20 questions for you to ponder on.

 As you look through these questions, remember that there are no right or wrong answers.
-And they are not presented in any particular order.
 These are just cues to get you thinking about some of the things that matter, so that when life presents you with tough situations or choices, you are better prepared to handle them.
 Take you time to mull over each question.
-And do discuss the ones that most resonate with you in the comments below.

 OK, here we go –